 In the late 1940's he began to build them a new home, just north of their old one (Number 5A on the 1958 Highland map).
 He built it well and with the help of his daughters they finished it in about seven years.
 In 1972 Boyd had a heart attack, then in 1975 a terrible accident that left him a cripple for life.
 He passed away November 14, 1989.

-Louise was a member of the Daughters of the Utah Pioneers and in 1990 donated the log cabin they had lived in for so long to Highland City and it now sits in Heritage Park as a monument to the hardships of our forebears.
+Louise was a member of the Daughters of the Utah Pioneers and in 1990 donated the log cabin they had lived in for so long to The Daughters of the Utah Pioneers and it now sits in Heritage Park in Highland as a monument to the hardships of our forebears.
 Louise served in many capacities in the Church and was also known for her creativity in ceramics, knitting, crocheting and cake decorating.
 She died February 27, 2002.
 They are buried in the Lehi City Cemetery.

-Rufus was a telegraph operator assigned to Granger, Wyoming for one year when they were first married, then he was transferred to Eureka, Utah then to Clear Lake, Utah (SW of Delta) where he received a promotion to agent for the Union Pacific Railroad.
+Rufus was a telegraph operator assigned to Granger, Wyoming for one year when they were first married.
+Then he was transferred to Eureka, Utah then to Clear Lake, Utah (SW of Delta) where he received a promotion to agent for the Union Pacific Railroad.
 In 1905 he transferred to Lehi where they lived for ten years, then to Warner (Tooele) for three years then was given charge of the American Fork station for the next 23 years until retirement in 1938.
 Two major changes came into their lives while they lived in Lehi.
-They converted to the LDS Church (they were sealed in the Salt Lake Temple in 1912) and they bought sixty acres of land from the van Steeter's in Highland with Alice's brother, Harvey Speer.
+They converted to the Church of Jesus Christ of Latter-day Saints (they were sealed in the Salt Lake Temple in 1912) and they bought sixty acres of land from the van Steeters in Highland with Alice's brother, Harvey Speer.
 They didn't live on the land at first (Number 5 on the 1958 Highland map) but rented it out until their oldest son, Boyd, was sixteen and able to handle the farming with some help from a neighbor, Bill Hobbs.
 They sold thirty acres to Ludvig Larson (Number 4 on the 1958 Highland map).

 Alice came from Tooele during the summers with her five children to take care of the farm then return in the winter.
 In 1915, when the ward was organized she became first counselor to Mary Lee Myers in the Primary organization and canvassed the area to enroll all the children.
 The Primary met every Friday afternoon in the Highland School.